succinctlabs/sp1-contract-call/README.md

 ```

 After running the client program in the host, we generate a proof that can easily be verified on chain.
+In addition, the public values associated with our proof are abi-encoded.
+This allows us to use the output of the contract call on chain.
 The following sample contract demonstrates how you might verify the outcome of the Uniswap contract call.

 ```
 contract SP1UniswapCC {